microsoft/vcpkg-docs/vcpkg/troubleshoot/asset-caching.md

 # Troubleshoot asset caching issues

-This articles is intended for users experiencing issues while [setting up](../commands/install.md) an asset cache.
+This article is intended for users experiencing issues while [setting up](../commands/install.md) an asset cache.
 For instructions to set up an asset cache read the [asset caching documentation](../concepts/asset-caching.md).

 ## Artifacts aren't being uploaded or restored from my asset cache

-When vcpkg downloads assets it looks at available asset caches before attempting to download from the internet.
+When vcpkg downloads assets it looks at available asset caches before attempting to download from the Internet.

 By default, vcpkg emits no warnings or errors when a package is not found on an asset cache.
 Instead, it silently falls back to downloading the asset from the Internet.

-vcpkg prints the URL for each of the asset it downloads.
+vcpkg prints the URL for each of the assets it downloads.
 You can notice asset caching errors if the download URL does not match your asset cache's URL.

-The `x-azurl` asset cache backend provided is designed to work with Azure Storage Containes and other storage servies that accept requests that require an authentication token.
+The `x-azurl` asset cache backend provided is designed to work with Azure Storage Containers and other storage services that accept requests that require an authentication token.

 The configuration is as follows: